scalerjo/httpserver/README.md

 Use curl to perform a get request.

 curl localhost:3000

+Use the included build scripts to deploy the working example
 # Warning
 Refer to the License agreement before distributing or using